ContactEngineering/topobank/CONTRIBUTING.md

 * DOC: Changes to documentation strings
 * ENH: Enhancement (e.g. a new feature)
 * MAINT: Maintenance (e.g. fixing a typo)
+* UPSTREAM: Maintenance because of API changes in the upstream packages
 * TST: Changes to the unit test environment
 * WIP: Work in progress